Generic Name: sofosbuvir (soe-FOS-bue-vir)

 Treating chronic hepatitis C virus (HCV) infection in certain patients.
 It must be used with ribavirin or in combination with peginterferon alfa and ribavirin.

-Sovaldi is a hepatitis C virus (HCV) nucleotide analog polymerase inhibitor.
+Sovaldi is an HCV nucleotide analog polymerase inhibitor.
 It reduces the amount of HCV in the body by preventing the spread of the HCV within the body.

 Do NOT use Sovaldi if: